hoangsonww/The-MovieVerse-Database/.idea/README.md

 ## Introduction

-The `.idea` directory is a configuration folder used by JetBrains IntelliJ IDEA, an Integrated Development Environment (IDE) used for software development.
+The `.idea` directory is a configuration folder used by JetBrains IntelliJ IDEA and Webstorm, which are Integrated Development Environments (IDEs) used for software development.
 It contains a set of XML configuration files that IDEA uses to maintain project settings.
 These settings are used to ensure that all team members working on the project have a consistent environment, which includes configurations for code style, project dictionaries, and more.

 ## Directory Contents